phpmyadmin/phpmyadmin/doc/config.rst

     .. deprecated:: 4.7.0

-       This settings is no longer used as of 4.7.0, the MySQL anyway decides connection type based on host, so it could lead to unexpected results.
+       This setting is no longer used as of 4.7.0, since MySQL decides the connection type based on host, so it could lead to unexpected results.
        Please set :config:option:`$cfg['Servers'][$i]['host']` accordingly
        instead.